My Quiet Kitchen

 Ingredients

-• flour - regular all-purpose flour works perfectly here.
+• flour - No need to track down cake flour, as regular all-purpose flour works perfectly here.

-• baking powder and soda - these serve as our leaveners in this eggless cake recipe.
+• baking powder and soda - These serve as leavening agents in this eggless cake recipe.

-• sugar - if you're in the US, selecting organic cane sugar is the easiest way to make sure your sugar is vegan and has not been processed using bone char.
+• sugar - If you're in the US, selecting organic cane sugar is the easiest way to make sure your sugar is vegan and has not been processed with bone char.

 Selecting a Yogurt